Banata

 Resource Types

-Resource types let you define the categories of resources in your application that need authorization.
-By creating resource types like "Document", "Project", or "Workspace", you establish the vocabulary for your fine-grained authorization model — linking permissions to specific kinds of objects rather than broad system-wide actions.
+Resource types represent the categories of objects in your application that need authorization.
+When you create a resource type like "Document", "Project", or "Workspace", you establish the vocabulary your permission model is built on — tying access control to specific kinds of objects rather than broad system-wide actions.

-Resource types are the building blocks of Banata Auth's authorization model.
-They work hand-in-hand with Roles & Permissions — resource types define what can be protected, and permissions define who can do what to them.
+Resource types work hand-in-hand with Roles & Permissions.
+Resource types define what can be protected, and permissions define who can do what to them.

 typescript